yaqubadesola/devblog/README.md

 ## About DevBlog

-A simple blog app based on demand that tracks how many unique users have visited the app.
+A simple blog app based on the demand that tracks the number of unique users that have visited the app.
 The app will also have blog posts where users will be able to create and read stories.
 Each story will also have a view count.
 That is, how many times the post was opened/read: